wattfource/automated-supbase-install-unraid/QUICK-START.md

 This will:
 1. Run the interactive Supabase configuration wizard (with feature selection)
-2. Deploy the complete Supabase stack
+2. Deploy the complete Supabase stack with analytics and monitoring

+**💡 Note**: Keep Analytics/Logs enabled for full functionality including the Studio dashboard and API monitoring.

 ---